 Many times Christians piously say, “Why get worked up over creation, why don’t you just preach the gospel?”
-But such a question belies a faulty knowledge of what “the gospel” consists of, for, as has been noted many times on these pages, the gospel consists not only of the redemptive work of Christ, but His entire person and work as well.
-The message of the “everlasting gospel” is to “worship Him that made heaven, and earth, and the sea, and the fountains of waters” (Revelation 14:6-7).
-Elsewhere the gospel includes His coming Kingdom (Matthew 4:23, for example).
+But such a question reveals a faulty knowledge of what “the gospel” consists of, for, as has been noted many times on these pages, the gospel consists not only of the redemptive work of Christ but His entire person and work as well.
+The message of the “everlasting gospel” is to “worship him that made heaven, and earth, and the sea, and the fountains of waters” (Revelation 14:6-7).
+Elsewhere, the gospel includes His coming Kingdom (Matthew 4:23, for example).
 From creation to redemption to ultimate restoration, all is “good news,” all the work and person of Christ.

 In our text we see that the gospel “was preached to every creature,” or perhaps better translated “in all creation.”
 What was the message of the gospel for which Paul was so jealous?
 The answer is found in the preceding verses.